queenielyk/CS5010-Image-Manipulation-and-Enhancement/Assignment6/core/README.md

 ## Overview

 We developed this project based on a Model + View + Controller (MVC) concept.
 Before assignment 6, this is a text-based program, where View is not supported.

 In general, Controller takes input from users then ask Model to execute desired action(s); Model is where computation takes place.

 In our infrastructure, Controller takes input from user.
 Invokes desired action(s) provided by Model if those operations are valid, return 'unknown' to user otherwise.

 Start from assignment 6, a graphical user interface (GUI) is available.
 It allows users to interactively load, process and save images.
 Additionally, the GUI shows the histograms for an image.

 To show the image and histogram effectively, we eventually adopted Model–view–viewmodel architectural pattern.

 With this design pattern, the View is allowed to get data from the Model directly without Controller's help.
-In contrast, any actions involved modifing data or computation, the View is prohibited to ask the Model to do so but the Controller.
+In contrast, any actions involved modifying data or computation, the View is prohibited to ask the Model to do so but the Controller.

 ## Format limitation